AKEYLAHHERNANDEZ/SystemsP-Test-2/README.md

 How to run the server :
-To run the  default server use the command: go run main.go Or run a server with a specific port use the command: go run main.go -flagPort=7000 After running the server, open a new terminal and connect the client using the command: nc localhost 4000
+To run the  default server use the command: go run main.go Or to run a server with a specific port use the command: go run main.go -flagPort=7000 After running the server, open a new terminal and connect the client using the command: nc localhost 4000

 Commands to run on the Client: